 Reclaiming Autonomy in Mental Health

 When a mental health crisis arises, we may need to turn to others for help.
 This can be life-saving, allowing the care and sometimes protection in such an emergency.
 But once the crisis has passed, the next phase in recovery should not be neglected.
-And that can include learning the skills and recouping the ability to exercise self-care as much as possible.
+And that can include learning the skills and regaining the ability to exercise self-care as much as possible.

 A very common experience is that medication is resorted to as a first-line treatment.
-This is very often due to time constraints, and the need for something like medication to bring immediate relief.
-But the initial relief of symptoms can quickly fade — especially after regular or long-term use.
+This is very often due to time constraints and the need for something like medication to bring immediate relief.
+But the initial relief of symptoms can quickly fade, especially after regular or long-term use.
 This is called drug tolerance.
 That can lead to upping the dose, or adding multiple medications to the mix, to “boost” waning effects.
 Also, drug side effects may develop which can further confuse the situation.

 These are some of the liabilities of medication dependence that can begin to entrap a person into continuing to take medication just to avoid the withdrawal manifestations.
-ATMC provides the skills, guidance, and care that can help you reclaim your natural mental health, and vanquish your medication dependence safely.
-Yes you can reclaim your autonomy but please seek advice and guidance to help you achieve it.
+ATMC provides the skills, guidance, and care that can help you reclaim your natural mental health and vanquish your medication dependence safely.
+Yes, you can reclaim your autonomy, but please seek advice and guidance to help you achieve it.

 The Over-Prescription Crisis